Creating Documents

 Document Metadata

-In addition to methods for manipulating the representation of the text of a document, every document object also stores basic metadata about itself, including the following pieces of information:
+In addition to methods for manipulating the text representation of a document, every document object also stores basic metadata about itself, including the following information:

 julia> using TextAnalysis